GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/04a-variables-02-struct-types/README.md

 10. [Code review](#code-review)
 11. [Coupons for Go courses](coupons-for-go-courses)

-# Struct Literal, Anonymous Struct, Zero Value
+# Struct Literal Anonymous Struct Zero Value

 A `struct` is a composite data type that groups together variables under a single name for more organized and effective data management.